 Progressing beyond subsistence farming is difficult – for much of the year, farmers aren’t able to access markets or even move far outside their communities.
 Roads are washed out during the rainy season while dry weather makes travel on poor quality roads slow and expensive.

-To improve food security, as well as to support trade and market development, UNOPS constructed feeder roads – secondary roads designed to funnel traffic to major roads – using €44 million in funding from the European Union (EU).
+To improve food security, as well as to support trade and market development, UNOPS constructed feeder roads – secondary roads designed to funnel traffic to major roads – using almost €44 million in funding from the European Union (EU).

 “The EU is committed to help in making sure feeder roads connect to main roads.
-This will improve security and allow goods and services to reach all parts of the country,” says Christian Bader, Ambassador of the European Union to South Sudan.
+This will improve security and allow goods and services to reach all parts of the country,” says Christian Bader, former Ambassador of the European Union to South Sudan.

 Now the roads can be used all year round – and farmers can get their goods to markets regardless of the weather.